Biodiscovery and business

 Biodiscovery is the examination of native biological material, such as plants, animals, fungi, and micro-organisms, for commercial purposes.
 The native flora and fauna from our reefs, rainforests, savannas and wetlands provide the basis for a world-class biodiscovery industry that is already developing new bio-products such as medicines and natural pesticides.

 This guide provides an overview of biodiscovery in Queensland.
-It will help you create a biodiscovery plan, apply for a biodiscovery collection authority and negotiate a benefit-sharing agreement with the Queensland Government.
+It will help you apply for a biodiscovery collection authority, negotiate a benefit-sharing agreement with the Queensland Government and meet the traditional knowledge obligation.